jebowe3/DH-Mapping/README.md

 While you could imagine more compelling information to crowdsource into a web map, I would like you to experiment with crowdsourced mapping by finding open source images on the web (Wikipedia and Wikimedia Commons are two good sources) for at least five points in our shared Google Spreadsheet.
 Please add these links to the "images" column in the appropriate row on the spreadsheet before our next class.

 ## Week 8: Questions for Discussion
-1. Looking at Charles Booth's map of London poverty, what are your critical impressions?
-What might have been some of its uses and consequences (both idealistically and problematically)?
-What might it say about the mapmaker and his intended audience?

-2. What are some shortcomings of this web map?
+1. What are some shortcomings of this web map?
 Is it useful?
 Is it interesting?
 Why or why not?
 How could it be improved?

-4. By comparing the clustering of noteworthy events from the Sherlock Holmes series with Booth's map of London, what deductions might we make about Sherlock Holmes and the author, Sir Arthur Conan Doyle?
+2. By comparing the clustering of noteworthy events from the Sherlock Holmes series with Booth's map of London, what deductions might we make about Sherlock Holmes and the author, Sir Arthur Conan Doyle?
 What critique could be leveled against Booth's perspective from this mapping of the Adventures of Sherlock Holmes?

 3. How could you see a researcher using Booth's map, along with some of the interactive web map techniques shown here or elsewhere, to make an argument in your academic field of study?